 The process

-The EHA process involves the assessment of the child or young person's strengths and needs (which must be undertaken through a discussion with the child or young person and/or their family), and the identification of what actions should be taken to address those needs.
+The EHA process involves the assessment of the child or young person's strengths and needs (which must be undertaken through a discussion with the child or young person and/or their family).
+It also includes the identification of what actions should be taken to address those needs.

-Time and care must be taken to ensure the assessment is based on good communication and undertaken with respect for all parties.
+Time and care must be taken to make sure the assessment is based on good communication and undertaken with respect for all parties.
 A 'good' assessment is both a good quality process and a good quality product.

 Step 1